Bush FoundationSuggest an update

 Location of residency: Minnesota, North Dakota, South DakotaView website Save

 Some might call these infrastructure organizations or intermediary organizations or just can’t-do-without organizations.
 We call them ecosystem organizations because they help create an environment for big things to happen in the region by supporting other organizations and leaders

 What We Fund

-Ecosystem grants are offered across all Foundation programs and strategic initiatives.
-They provide general operating support to organizations that our grantees, Fellows and other organizations rely on to:
+Ecosystem grants provide operating support to programs and organizations that our grantees, Fellows and other organizations rely heavily on to:

 - Provide critical data and analysis.